How to Support Tomato Plants: Tomato Stakes and More

 Tomato Cages

 Grow the tomato inside a supportive cage-like frame.
 Plants in cages can be wider—so having more than one main stem is common.
-See below for a tip on making your own tomato cages.
+See below for a tip on making your own heavy duty tomato cages.

-Grow Tomato Plants up Twine
+Grow Tomato Vines up Twine

 We make tall A-frames with bamboo, and run a horizontal pole between them.